betelopson/ASL/README.md

 **IMPORTANT NEWS**
  <hr>
-It works with all version of the game, including:
+Saints Row The Third Remastered works with all version of the game, including:

 - Good Old Games,
 - Epic Games Store,